 Be very specific with the agency.
 Detail the list of roles you need to fill, provide a clear job description, complete with skill sets, competencies, and personality type.

-Finding the right technically qualified person is only half the job – they have to fit in.
-Explain the elements of your culture to the agency, so they find you the right person.
+Finding the right technically qualified person is only half the job—they have to fit in.
+Explain the elements of your culture to the agency, so they find the right person for you.

 How can you find the biggest opportunities for savings?

-Agencies charge a fee for the service based on the amount of work.
-Do you want them to do “the lot”, i.e., advertise, recruit, interview, induct, and payroll or do you want to take a modular approach, and complete some tasks yourself?
-Ask for the fee for both permanent part-time as well as full time.
+Negotiate your needs: Agencies charge a fee for the service based on the amount of work.
+Do you want them to do ‘the lot’ i.e. advertise, recruit, interview, induct, and payroll; or do you want to take a modular approach, and complete some tasks yourself?
+Ask for the fee for both permanent part-time as well as full-time.

-If, after a while, you wish to transfer a casual employee to permanent, know the applicable fees payable.
+Ask about add-ons: If after a while you wish to transfer a casual employee to permanent, know the applicable fees payable.
 On the flip side, if the employee is unsuitable, ask about the conditions of replacement.
 For permanent staff, most agencies will recruit a replacement at no charge during the first three months.
-Should you wish to have the agency to simply payroll a staff member, make sure, you request this service upfront before you appoint the agency.
+Should you wish to have the agency to simply payroll a staff member, make sure you request this service upfront before you appoint the agency.